excelkernel/CPITroubleshoot/README.md

 # CPImagined Setup and Troubleshooting
 Setup and Trobleshoot guide for CPImagined.
+Formatting is goofy-ahh at moment.
+Sorry about this.

 So, some CPImagined players had difficulty intsalling client, and i decided to write a quick installation guide.
 It also has troubleshoot section, if something works not-as-designed after installation.